mikewyattdesign/BPSFishingTour/README.md

    to push data from production into your local development database.
    (make sure that the port of localhost corresponds to the port of your taps server)

+* If taps isn't there at first, run 'gem install taps', then 'rbenv rehash'